GOLD SCALES ENTRY

 Tips on Reading Sutras

-"Should I desire to read into Buddhist canon?
+You may ask "Should I desire to read into Buddhist canon?"

-If you desire to be greatly helped along life, why yes.
-But try to go for the better and most reliable works as you do, as the canon is vast, varied, repetitive, and in part made up, in that words are put in the mouth of Buddha.
-Many such texts are around, and some may even contain good points, as long as one does not swallow it all, indiscriminately, against Buddha's fixed counsel.
-[Link].
+Now if you do want to profit from books, seek to go for the better and most reliable works as you do, for the Buddhist canon is vast, varied, repetitive, and in part made up, in that words are put in the mouth of Buddha.
+Many such texts are around, and some contain good points.
+And then the question is to what degree such good points are put into practice, and for how long, how integrated they get, and how well they are executed, how the surroundings are, and so on, being alert to possible dangers.

 SWAMI BRAHMANANDA